davidsa-monday/sql-sheets/README.md

 - `sql-sheets: Export SQL File to Google Sheets`
 - `sql-sheets: Export SQL File to Google Sheets (with pre_file)`

-When you use the “with pre_file” commands, each query’s `--pre_file` is resolved against the workspace folder (falling back to the SQL file directory if no workspace is open) and executed once per export run before the main query.
+When you use the “with pre_file” commands, each query’s `--pre_file` entries are resolved against the workspace folder (falling back to the SQL file directory if no workspace is open) and executed once per export run before the main query.
+Declare global `--pre_file` lines at the top of the file to run them only during full-file exports.
 The results are cached so shared pre-files only run a single time per export.

 Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.